Azure storage account overview

 Types of storage accounts

-Azure Storage provides three types of storage accounts.
+Azure Storage offers three types of storage accounts.
 Each type supports different features and has its own pricing model.
 Consider these differences before you create a storage account to determine the type of account that is best for your applications.
-The types of storage accounts are:
+The three types of storage accounts are:

 The following table describes the types of storage accounts and their capabilities: